SutekhVRC/VibeCheck/docs/OSCAPI.md

 # VibeCheck OSC API

 VibeCheck features an OSC API that listens while the app is enabled.
 At the moment the API is early in dev and has only two endpoints.
-To use the API the parameter on your avatar must be a synced parameter.
+To use the API, the parameter on your avatar must be a synced parameter.

 Synced parameters include:
 - Parameters listed in the VRCExpressionParameters script.